hagbard/the-flogger-manual/docs/next_formatter.md

 ## Metadata Keys

-For the `%{key.xxx}` tokens and ignored keys in the `%{metadata}` token, you need to specify a [`MetadataKey`]({{site.MetadataKey}}) by name.
-To do this, specify the field of the metadata key in the form `<class-name>#<method-name>`.
+For the `%{key.xxx}` tokens, and ignored keys in the `%{metadata}` token, you need to specify a [`MetadataKey`]({{site.MetadataKey}}) by name.
+To do this, specify the field of the metadata key in the form `<class-name>#<field-name>`.
 However, there are a couple of important notes about metadata keys to be aware of.

-1. To reference a key by name, the key must be a `public static final` field of a public class.
+1. To reference a key by name, the key must be a `public static final` field of a `public` class.
-2. To avoid triggering unwanted class initialization or reentrant logging early in an application's lifetime, metadata keys should be held in a class of their own (possibly a nested class).
+2. To avoid triggering unwanted class initialization or reentrant logging early in an application's lifetime, metadata keys should be held in a class of their own (e.g. a nested `Key` class).

-An example of a metadata key field suitable for loading by Flogger Next:
+The following is an example of a metadata key field suitable for loading by Flogger Next:

 ```java
 package org.something.myapp;